 "Toute ma vie, je me suis fait une certaine idée de la France."Translation

 Liberté, Égalité, Fraternité (Liberty, Equality, Fraternity)France, officially known as the French Republic (French: République française), and its predecessors.
 For those who don't know, France is a Romance country in Western Europe, with non-Romance ethnic minorities living on the borders: Celtic Brittany, Germanic Alsace and Lorraine (and a few other pockets), and some Basques in the extreme southwest (Gascony).
 The name "France" comes from the Germanic Franks, who ruled the region formerly known to the Romans as Gallia ("Gaul" was, despite popular belief, not what Romans called the region), but the people living there were not, for the most part, ever Germans.
-Religiously, or rather non-religiously speaking, France was estimated as the fourth most atheist country in the world by a 2012 study, with roughly 30% of non-believers.note Another third of the population consider themselves "non-religious", with the rest being Catholics (about 11 million), Muslims (2 to 3 million), Buddhist and Jews (150 000 each).
+Religiously, or rather non-religiously speaking, France was estimated as the fourth most atheist country in the world by a 2012 study, with roughly 30% of non-believers.note Another third of the population consider themselves "non-religious", with the rest being Catholics (about 13 million), Muslims (around 3 million), protestants (500 000), Buddhist and Jews (150 000 each).
 Keep in mind though, that since the French law forbids ethnical or religious census, these numbers are based on opinion studies and their results can vary wildly depending on the criteria.
 France is the second-largest economy in Europe, second only to Germany itself, although the position of number two is sometimes contested between France and the UK.
 It is sometimes called "The Hexagon", because it is roughly hexagonal.
 France also has several oversea departments and territories all around the world, with the former (Martinique, Guadeloupe, French Guyana, Mayotte and Réunion) being considered an integral part of the country.
 La France Métropolitaine is the term most commonly used to refer to mainland France and Corsica.
 French Popular Culture & Beyond

 — French Republic's motto